Meet the Performers

 for the Kingston Trio. |

-| Sugar Moon | Sugar Moon is a collaboration of accomplished Valley musicians including fiddler George Reynolds, bass player Joe Blumenthal, and folksinger Tom Juravich. |
+Sugar Moon is a collaboration of accomplished Valley musicians including

 |